FederalID/AI-powered-Copilot/README.md

   "name": "search",
   "input": "OpenAI"
  },
- "observation": "OpenAI is an artificial intelligence research la
+ "observation": "OpenAI is an artificial intelligence research lab consisting of the for-profit arm OpenAI LP and its p